 As an attorney with Scaringi Law, I focus my practice on family law, divorce and child custody.
 As such, I am adept at knowing when and how to employ these powerful but uncommon emergency petitions, first to protect children and then to serve my clients.

-Contact us today to learn more about your specific circumstances.
+Contact us to learn more about your legal options.

 Recognizing Child Custody Emergencies